The Spy (miniseries): Reception

 On Rotten Tomatoes, the series holds an 86% approval rating based on 43 reviews, with an average rating of 6.97/10.
 The site's critics consensus reads, "Though at times stodgy, The Spy's exploration of a real-life spy remains engaging thanks to a moving performance from Sacha Baron Cohen."
 On Metacritic, it has a weighted average score of 68 out of 100 based on 16 critic reviews, indicating "generally favorable reviews".

 Nick Allen of rogerebert.com gave the series 3 out of 4 stars, largely praising the excitement the series builds and that it adds a new dimension to the spy genre.
 Allen writes, "...by the end of episode one, “The Spy” takes off as Eli transforms into Kamel while delivering a monologue to the camera—Kamel's life story—and the series casts a spell, showing a chameleonic actor playing a chameleonic character."

 Sacha Baron Cohen's performance has been well received.
-Rolling Stone's Alan Sepinwall writes, "But Baron Cohen couldn’t have found a role more well suited to his gifts and career to date.
+Rolling Stone's Alan Sepinwall writes, "Baron Cohen couldn’t have found a role more well suited to his gifts and career to date.
 The Spy is a thriller played entirely straight, but it also feels like Baron Cohen’s persona with vastly higher stakes."

+Historical accuracy

-Analysts have noted questions of historical accuracy of some of the events presented, as is the case with most historical dramas.
+Analysts have noted questions of historical accuracy of some of the events presented.
 According to former Syrian President Amin al-Hafiz, he never met Cohen in Argentina, much less befriended him, and the office of "Deputy Defense Minister" did not even exist in Syria at the time.
 The position of Chief Advisor to the defense minister did exist – a position in which Cohen claimed to have served.